skit-ai/errors/README.md

 # Errors

-A wrapper package over [pkg/errors](https://github.com/pkg/errors) to enrich and enhance error handling.
-This package was move out of [vcore/errors](https://github.com/Vernacular-ai/vcore/tree/master/errors) for indepenedent use and development for its first major release.
+A wrapper over [pkg/errors](https://github.com/pkg/errors) to enrich and enhance error handling.
+This package was moved out of [vcore/errors](https://github.com/Vernacular-ai/vcore/tree/master/errors) for indepenedent use and development.

 # Usage